drdominicsingaraj/ccp/Glossary.md

 | **Amazon GuardDuty** | Threat detection service that continuously monitors for malicious activity and unauthorized behavior. | Anomaly detection, threat prioritization, integrated threat intelligence. | Machine learning, anomaly detection, integrated threat intelligence feeds. |
 | **AWS Security Hub** | Centralized view of your security alerts and security posture across your AWS accounts. | Aggregated security findings, compliance checks, automated remediation. | Comprehensive security and compliance checks, automated response and remediation. |
 | **AWS Audit Manager** | Helps you continuously audit your AWS usage to simplify how you assess risk and compliance. | Audit evidence collection, compliance monitoring, audit preparation. | Prebuilt frameworks for compliance, automated evidence collection, continuous auditing. |

+# AWS CloudFormation

+AWS CloudFormation is an automated provisioning engine designed to deploy resources consistently and repeatably across various AWS services.
+It enables developers and system administrators to create and manage a collection of related AWS resources by provisioning and updating them in an orderly and predictable fashion.

+## Key Benefits of AWS CloudFormation

+- **Infrastructure as Code**: Manage and provision your infrastructure through text files which can be version controlled, shared, and reused.

+- **Automation**: Automate the creation and destruction of resources which can lead to a more efficient development process.

+- **Consistency and Reproducibility**: Ensure your environments are provisioned consistently without manual errors or variations.

+- **Safety and Control**: Roll back changes automatically if errors are detected during deployment, providing a safety net for deployments.

+- **Integration with AWS Services**: Works seamlessly with other AWS services, enhancing overall service management.

+- **Customization**: Customize templates to create unique environments and use parameters to input custom values during stack creation.

+- **Management of Stack Resources**: Easily manage, update, and delete an entire stack as a single unit rather than managing resources individually.

+- **Cost Tracking**: Associate costs with stacks and track them by tags for more detailed financial administration.

+- **Change Sets**: Preview changes to your stack before implementation, allowing for better planning and risk management.

+- **Nested Stacks**: Organize complex stacks by nesting them, simplifying management and replication of stacks.

+- **Cross-Region and Account Deployment**: Deploy resources across different regions and AWS accounts from a single template.

+- **Drift Detection**: Detect when your stack's actual configuration differs from its expected configuration.

+- **Resource Import**: Bring existing AWS resources into CloudFormation management without needing to recreate them.

+- **Declarative Programming**: Define what the end state should look like and let CloudFormation handle the provisioning and configuration.

+- **Community Templates**: Leverage a wide range of community-contributed templates to get started quickly with best practices.

+- **Compliance and Governance**: Enforce compliance with company policies and governance by controlling the resources that can be provisioned.

+AWS CloudFormation provides a robust solution for managing infrastructure, allowing teams to focus on building applications rather than managing infrastructure.